jekyll/jekyll/docs/_docs/plugins.md

 ### The jekyll-plugins group

-Jekyll gives this particular group of gems in your `Gemfile`, a different treatment.
+Jekyll gives this particular group of gems in your `Gemfile` a different treatment.
 Any gem included in this group is loaded before Jekyll starts processing the rest of your source directory.